As we age, our health risks increase. After all, none of us is going to live forever.

-- The carbon monoxide level in your blood drops to normal 12 hours after quitting.
+- The carbon monoxide level in your blood drops to normal a few days after quitting.

 - Circulation improves and your lung function increases two weeks to three months after quitting.

 More improvements pile up over the next nine months.
-The upshot is that by one year after quitting, your excess risk of coronary heart disease is half that of a current smoker.
-Heart attack risk also drops dramatically.
+The upshot is that by one year after quitting, your heart attack risk drops dramatically.

 Disclosure: The information you read here is always objective.
 However, we sometimes receive compensation when you click links within our stories.